natalieagus/50005-2023/_os_labs/lab2_tinyOS_intro.md

 The clock interrupt **invokes** the scheduler asynchronously.
 Each compute-bound process gets a quantum consisting of TICS clock interrupts, where **TICS** is the number stored in the variable Tics below.
 To avoid overhead, we do a full state save only when the clock interrupt will cause a process swap, using the TicsLeft variable as a counter.

-We do a LIMITED state save (r0 only) in order to free up a register, then count down TicsLeft stored below.
+We do a LIMITED state save (R0 only) in order to free up a register, then reduce TicsLeft by 1.
 When it becomes negative, we do a FULL state save and call the scheduler; otherwise we just return, having burned only a few clock cycles on the interrupt.
 RECALL that the call to Scheduler sets TicsLeft to Tics, giving the newly-swapped-in process a **full** quantum.

 ```nasm
 Tics:	LONG(2)			| Number of clock interrupts/quantum.